michael-klein/hookuspocus/README.md

 There are two way to create hooks for use with hookuspocus:

 1. By composing new hooks from existing hooks.
-Hooks created in this manner from other frameworks like react should just work with hookuspocus (as long as they don't rely on built in hooks that are not provided by hookuspocus).
+Hooks created in this manner from other frameworks like React should just work with hookuspocus (as long as they don't rely on built in hooks that are not provided by hookuspocus).

 The useState hook is actually example of a hook created this way: